codersalman/Hacktoberfest-2022/README.md

 While we accept data structures and algorithms codes (just like other repos) we will give high `appreciation` to Pull Requests involving pure `DEV` fields mentioned above !

-All `valid PRs` will be merged or suitable tags like hacktober-accepted will be given while spam PRs will be given spam label which will affect your participation in hactoberfest
+All `valid PRs` will be merged and suitable tags like hacktober-accepted will be given while spam PRs will be given spam label which will affect your participation in hactoberfest

 Keep `patience` we will try to cover as many PRs and reduce possible delays